NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-10-the-digest-10th-november-2019.md

 ---
 **_Today the Shops are CLOSED_**

-**Nobel Winner/ Warsaw - Heroin Heist/ Rzeszow - Congress590/ Krakow - Scottish Connection/Tri-City - Museum Review/ Wroclaw - Attacking Equality/ Human Trafficking in Poland/ Lewandowski Triple/ Election Fever/ Economist Radio Podcast Polish Elections and more**
+**Polish Nationhood/ Warsaw - New Traffic Cop Powers/ Poznan - Easy Tiger/ Krakow - Bagatella Sex Abuse/Tri-City - $3 Billion for Port/ Wroclaw - Strip Club Death/ Islamophobia in Poland/ Polish WADA Head/ TikTok Teen/ Versailles Treaty Podcast and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)